oneops/oneops-training/includes/user-2-advanced-2-design.md

 ## Fully Qualified Domain Name

 - Enable GSLB with Proximity
-- This ensures DC stickiness from caller app to receiver app
+- Ensures data center stickiness
 - Ensure gdns checked
   - It's a DNS alias for VIPs/VMs
-- When used without LB it does not check the availability of the VM
+- Does not check the availability of the VM without lb usage
-- Should not be used for FQDN with multiple VMs which could return/resolve unavailable VM
+- Do not use for FQDN with multiple VMs
+  - could return/resolve unavailable VM

 Note:
 TBD - review and sort out